A Publication of Churches Under Christ Ministry

 Several hundred years after the New Testament was completed and the New Testament churches were established, man developed and applied a view, a traditional view, contrary to that of the New Testament.
 The traditional view is that church and state should be combined.
 It has taught, from its inception to this day, union of church and state; and it has been and will be applied, when possible, to unify of church and state.
 Under this view, there can be only one official “established” church.
 This view was first applied by Catholicism and then by Protestantism, with modifications.

 The Catholic view is that man’s temporal earthly law should mandate union of church and state such that the state is an arm of the Catholic church.
 Church and state, working together with the state under the church, are to enforce the Ten Commandments and much of the Levitical law relating to man’s relationship to God and man.
-Man’s law, the law of the state, proclaims that the only church is the Catholic church and that all other religions will be stamped out.
+Man’s law, the law of the state, proclaims that the true church is the Catholic church and that all other religions will be stamped out.
 Of course, Catholicism combines the beliefs and practices with pagan religions who will submit to the establishment with Catholicism.
 For example, the history of Catholicism explains the pagan roots of Christmas, Santa Claus, and Halloween.

 Catholic establishment originated in the early fourth century when Constantine legally established Catholicism as the official religion of the Roman Empire to the exclusion of all other religions.
 The Catholic church became the established “church” of Rome and, later, that of many nations for over a thousand years.
 Under the Catholic view, as stated by Augustine, the one official church and the state combine and work together, the church dominating the state.
 Anyone who refuses to bow down to the official state church is imprisoned, tortured, and viciously executed.
 The church usually used the arm of the state to persecute “heretics,” reasoning that capital punishment was the duty of the state and that God did not wish the church to bloody its hands.
 Over fifty million such “heretics” were murdered by the Catholic establishments, many of them my spiritual ancestors.

 With the advent of Protestantism, Protestant churches adopted the union of church and state theology of Augustine.
 When a particular Protestant church and a particular government were legally combined, the recognized Protestant church became the official established church.
-Examples are the Lutheraism (Germany), Calvinism (Geneva), Presbyterianism (Scotland), and Anglicanism (England).
+Examples are the Lutheranism (Germany), Calvinism (Geneva), Presbyterianism (Scotland), and Anglicanism (England).
 As with Catholicism, Protestantism viciously persecuted those who would not bow down to the official church/state establishment.
 One official Protestant church was legally combined with the state.
 In the various nations which combined church and state under a Protestant sect, persecutions of so-called “heretics” continued according to the adopted theology of Augustine.

 Catholicism and Protestantism predominated in the Old World when the American colonies were founded.
 Only Protestant sects were responsible for the founding of America.
 Catholics were few and far between in the colonies.